A Simple Daily Language Routine for Families (Free Monthly Language Calendar)

 These activities focus on building foundational communication skills like joint attention, gestures, imitation, and turn-taking.
 Families are encouraged to model language, follow their child’s lead, and create opportunities for interaction.First Words

-This level targets early vocabulary and helps children begin using meaningful words.
-Activities encourage repetition, labeling, and modeling simple, functional language during daily routines.Expanding Language
+This level targets early vocabulary and helps children begin to use words (or signs) meaningfully.
+Coaching strategies such as encouraging repetition, labeling, and modeling simple, functional language are embedded into the daily routines.Expanding Language

 These activities support children who are speaking simple sentences and are ready to expand their language.
 Families are guided to model new vocabulary, expand on their child’s understanding of language, and encourage more complex communication.